 The turbo breaking down is a common problem with every small block high BHP turbodiesel engine, however it seems to be a lot more common with the Volkswagen TDI's.

 When the engine is cold you should accelerate slowly and don't go above 2500rpm.
-When you accelerated a lot or drove at high speed, the turbo will be extremely hot.
+When you accelerated a lot or drive at high speed, the turbo will be extremely hot.
 You should let your turbo cool down before switching the engine off, to do this let it run idle for about 30 seconds.

 If you follow those 2 rules you should reach the 200k miles easily without an expensive turbo replacement.